INTRODUCTION

-The volume of research in the field of Behavioural Finance has grown over recent years.
-The field merges finance, economics, and psychology to understand human behavior in the financial markets and form winning investment strategies.
+The volume of research in Behavioural Finance has grown over recent years.
+The area merges finance, economics, and psychology to understand human behavior in the financial markets and form winning investment strategies.

 THE CONCEPT OF BEHAVIOURAL FINANCE